gmoorman/sddec24-13/README.md

-# reram 1t1r precheck test
+# Crossbar schematics and layout